-1. Separative knowledge by indirect contact

-Sense-based, constructed knowledge of the outer world Scientific knowledge

-2. Knowledge by separative direct contact

-Looking at one's own mental processes, "as if from outside" Introspection

-3. Knowledge by intimate direct contact

-Awareness of one's own inner states "by being with them" Experiential knowledge

-4. Knowledge by identity

-Certainty that one exists (details of self-concept provided by other three types) Knowledge of one's own existence
+1. Separative knowledge by indirect contact Sense-based, constructed knowledge of the outer world.
+Scientific knowledge 2.
+Knowledge by separative direct contact Looking at one's own mental processes, 'as if from outside'.
+Introspection 3.
+Knowledge by intimate direct contact Awareness of one's own inner states 'by being with them'.
+Experiential knowledge 4.
+Knowledge by identity Awareness of the simple fact of one's own existence (details of self-concept provided by other three types).
+Knowledge inherent in one's existence

-Table 1.
-Four types of knowledge in the ordinary waking state
+Table 16.1.
+Four types of knowledge in the ordinary waking state.